des4maisons/til/til.md

+* Passenger apps can be restarted by running `touch tmp/restart.txt` in the project directory.
 * The below two points make the process model for (say) `unicorn` work.
 The parent root `unicorn` process is typically run as root, whereas the children are often not.
 But the children can still access the log files created by